 You can also use an external keyboard to get on with work if you can’t get a fix on the issue.

-The problem could be related to your keyboard and replacing it may be the answer.
-That said, you could continue using an external keyboard if you don’t want to go through the trouble of opening up your computer and changing your internal keyboard.
+The problem could be related to your keyboard, and replacing it may be the answer.
+That said, you could continue using an external keyboard if you don’t want to open up your computer and change your internal keyboard.

 Most external keyboards are plug and play.
 However, some keyboards are advanced and may come with specialized programs that you may have to tweak to get your desired functions.

-9. Extra Tip: Configure your Lenovo keyboard settings
+Fix 9: Extra tip: configure your Lenovo keyboard settings

 If you own a Lenovo device, we have good news for you: you can tweak your keyboard settings to see the Caps Lock status on your screen.
 Here is what you should do: